The Western Wall: What to Expect

 If you’re someone sightseeing Jerusalem, you might not have any interest at all in going there.

-I went to Israel on birthright not too long ago.
+I saw the Western Wall on a tour group when I went to Israel on birthright in 2017.
 I was only 19; and still very much finding my way (as we all are, as we continue to journey through life) in what I wanted to believe in.

 I wasn’t sure at all what to expect with the wall.
 My tour guide said some words that still ring in my head to this day,